EnterpriseDB/barman/doc/manual/50-feature-details.en.md

 - before and after a backup
 - before and after the deletion of a backup
 - before and after a WAL file is archived
+- before and after a WAL file is deleted

 There are two types of hook scripts that Barman can manage: